Schustj/COVID-19/README.md

 https://data.cdc.gov/NCHS/Provisional-COVID-19-Death-Counts-by-Place-of-Deat/uggs-hy5q - Using COVID19 Deaths
 ## E.Description of analyses
+How I compared data and what I chose look at.
 ## F.Conclusions

 ## G.Viewing this project
-The completed project files can be accessed online at (project's URL).
-The repo for this reproducible project is also publicly available at (https://github.com/Schustj/COVID-19).
+The completed project files can be accessed online at the repo for this reproducible project is also publicly available at (https://github.com/Schustj/COVID-19).